schorlem/capstone_project/README.md

 For google cloud: Follow steps 1-4 of: https://medium.com/google-cloud/running-jupyter-notebooks-on-gpu-on-google-cloud-d44f57d22dbd

+Make sure to create a instance with at least 15gb of ram.
+Use machine type n1-standard-4 instead of n1-standard-2

 Install anaconda as explained in step 5 but instead of install tensorflow with pip install the complete virtual environment with conda and activate it: